 A. There are many characteristics that set sheep apart from other animals.
 They are dumb, and innocent creatures incapable of defending themselves.
 To add to it unlike dogs or other household animals sheep that falls on their back cannot get up unless someone roles them over and help them to stand on their feet.

 B. The fate of a sheep fallen on its back is determined by many factors.
 The most common are natural causes such as dehydration and starvation as well as Vultures, Hyenas and wild dogs.

 C. Therefore a well-informed shepherd frequently scans his flock for any fallen animals and rushes to their aid if he finds any.
 In case the flock is too big he watches the sky for the presence of vultures.

-Lesson: Needless to say just like the sheep we also are dumb and incapable of defending ourselves against Satan’s schemes, especially because of the fallen nature that dominates our behavior, (Psalms 51:5).
+Needless to say just like the sheep we also are dumb and incapable of defending ourselves against Satan’s schemes, especially because of the fallen nature that dominates our behavior, (Psalms 51:5).
 It causes us to fall into sin and later we wish that we never did what we did.
 At such times it is important that we repent and allow the Lord to restore us.
 We must not leave room for feelings of guilt.
 This was evident in the life of Peter.
 In Luke 22:61-62 Peter repented and Jesus restored him in John 21:15-17.
-Judas in the other hand did the opposite.
+Judas, on the other hand, did the opposite.
 He took his own life because he permitted feelings of guilt in his heart instead of repenting and allowing the Spirit of God to restore him, (Matthew 27:3-5).